 Short-term radon testing is the quickest way to determine the radon levels in your home.
 This type of testing can be completed within just a few days using any of the methods below:

 - Liquid scintillation detectors

 Long-Term Radon Testing

 For a better understanding of your home’s radon levels across a time span of several months, you may consider long-term radon testing, which lasts 90+ days.
 Using electret ion detectors or ion track detectors, AmeriServ can provide you with more comprehensive results.
 Some of the key benefits of long-term radon testing include the following:

 - Provides a better yearly average for radon levels

 - Prevents false negatives or positives from radon peaks and valleys

 AmeriServ Radon Testing in Iowa

 The experts at AmeriServ Radon Mitigation of Iowa have over 50 years of experience in the industry, so you can be sure you will receive the highest-quality radon testing for your home.
 We are also licensed and insured, so depend on the team at AmeriServ and put your mind at ease.
-After testing, if the levels of radon in your home are above the EPA’s suggestion of 4.0, AmeriServ will counsel you on ways to reduce the radon levels in your home.
-Contact us to schedule your radon testing, and let us help protect your family!
+After testing, if the levels of radon in your home are above the EPA’s suggestion of 4.0, AmeriServ will counsel you on ways to reduce them.
+Contact us today to schedule your radon testing and let us help protect your family!